tridesclous/tridesclous/README.md

 It is a complete rewrite of our old tools (SpikeOmatic, OpenElectrophy, ...) with up-to-date (in 2015) python modules to simplify our codes.

+tridesclous:
-tridesclous should make easy to leave a mark of your spike sorting process in a jupyter notebook.
+    * should make easy to leave a mark of your spike sorting process in a jupyter notebook.
+    * offer a simple UI written in Qt for interactive exploration.

 Dependencies: